heldridge/skip-docs/index.md

 skip
 ```

 Ready for more?
-Head over to the [docs](/introduction/getting-started)
+Head over to the [docs](/introduction/getting-started), or checkout the project on [Github](https://github.com/heldridge/skip).